scottkrohn/KrohnDesignsInventoryMgmt/README.md

-# KrohnDesignsInventoryMgmt
+# KrohnDesignsSales
-GUI application for keeping track of current product inventory for Krohn Designs (my company).
+GUI application for keeping track of current product inventory and sales for Krohn Designs (my company).